Kansas Court Records

 Step 2.
 Gather the Necessary Information

-• Date of the marriage
+- Date of the marriage

-• Names of parents on record
+- Names of parents on record

-• The location where the license was issued (city and county)
+- The location where the license was issued (city and county)

-• The location where the marriage occured
+- The location where the marriage occurred

 Members of the public who wish to obtain certified copies of a record may also need to provide a government-issued photo ID (state or federal) to confirm their eligibility.
-Acceptable options include State ID cards, Military IDs, US Driver's licenses, and passports.
+Acceptable options include State ID cards, Military IDs, US Driver’s licenses, and passports.
+If one of the spouses is deceased, a death certificate may be required as part of the documentation.

 Step 3.
 Submit the Application and Pay the Fee